mohameddwedar689/Elzero-CSS-Tasks/README.md

 | vmin |       Relative to 1% of viewport's* smaller dimension        |
 | vmax |        Relative to 1% of viewport's* larger dimension        |
 |  %   |                Relative to the parent element                |

+## Week 3️⃣

+### CSS Position

+The `position` property specifies the type of positioning method used for an element.

+There are five different position values:

+- `static`
+- `relative`
+- `fixed`
+- `absolute`
+- `sticky`

+Elements are then positioned using the top, bottom, left, and right properties.
+However, these properties will not work unless the `position` property is set first.
+They also work differently depending on the position value.